 Examples of long-term goals include saving for college, education, or a new home.
-It's important to consider exactly what your retirement needs are.
+It's essential to consider exactly what your retirement needs are.
 Establishing a 401 (k) or other retirement plan is the most lucrative way to save for the future.
 Remember, the sooner you start, the better you will do in the end.

 Personal finance includes investments, budgets, savings, risk allocation, mortgages and personal banking.
-It is the financial management that belongs to a person or a household.
-Focuses on individual financial goals.
+It is the financial management that belongs to a person or a household and focuses on individual financial goals.
 Achieving financial goals requires a certain level of financial knowledge of tax laws, investment opportunities, interest rates, etc. You've probably heard of many benefits of having a personal financial plan.

 But if you haven't given much thought yet about how to pursue your long-term financial goals by taking your spending under control, you may not know where to start.
-Many of us think it's a daunting task, but we'll definitely agree that it's not, after seeing this simple example of a personal financial plan (for dummies).
-There is nothing too complicated in this task, but just having your financial goals structured makes them more attainable and, therefore, gives you much more clarity about your future.
-Whether you're dreaming of buying a home, starting a business, taking a unique vacation, or anything in between, financial planning is an essential step in realizing those dreams.
+Many of us think it's a daunting task, but we'll definitely agree that it's not after seeing this simple example of a personal financial plan (for dummies).
+There is nothing too complicated in this task, but just having your financial goals structured makes them more attainable and therefore gives you much more clarity about your future.
+Whether you're dreaming of buying a home, starting a business, taking a unique vacation or anything in between, financial planning is an essential step in realizing those dreams.

 A financial plan is also vital to efficiently repaying debts and saving for retirement.
 Let's take a look at each step of an example of a personal financial plan that you can follow to feel more confident about your financial future.

-You can use any of them, depending on your personal preferences, or if you can pay some money for this type of software or not.
-Assets include cash (your daily, checking and savings accounts with your bank, as well as any real cash available), personal property (the value of a house, a car, etc. Financial growth at the individual level involves reducing debtsDebt is the practice of borrowing a tangible item, primarily money from a person, company or government, from another person financial institution or state.
+Whether you use this easy-to-understand or more detailed example of a personal financial plan there is no doubt that you will benefit from taking your finances under control.
+Once you discover a system that works for you you'll find that paying more attention to your financial situation is interesting and rewarding.You can use any of them depending on your personal preferences or if you can pay some money for this type of software or not.
+Assets include cash (your daily checking and savings accounts with your bank as well as any real cash available) personal property (the value of a house car etc.) Financial growth at the individual level involves reducing debtsDebt is the practice of borrowing a tangible item primarily money from a person company or government from another person financial institution or state.

-If you want to use this free template to help you with your personal finances and planning, download the Excel spreadsheet and edit it accordingly to suit your needs.Before a specialty in personal finance was developed, several disciplines that are closely related to it, such as household economics and consumer economics, were taught at several universities as part of home economics for more than 100 years.
+If you want to use this free template to help you with your personal finances and planning, download the Excel spreadsheet and edit it accordingly to suit your needs.Before a specialty in personal finance was developed several disciplines that are closely related to it such as household economics and consumer economics were taught at several universities as part of home economics for more than 100 years.